realblingy/vamp-campaigns/README.md

 It also uses a MSC (Model-Service-Controller) approach which is similar to the MVC (Model-View-Controller) framework.
 However, the API sends back JSON and not a HTML file, so it does not send back any views.

 I used the MSC approach because it provides a better "separation of concerns".
-As a result, the code becomes more scalable and easier to main over time.
+As a result, the code becomes more scalable and easier to maintain over time.

 ## Notes